FrancoLiberali/cql/docs/contributing/developing.md

 - `mocks/`: Contains the mocks generated with `mockery`.
 - `orm/` *(Go code)*: Contains the code of the orm used by badaas.
 - `persistance/`:
-  - `gormdatabase/`: Contains the logic to create a <https://gorm.io> database.
-Also contains a go package named `gormzap`: it is a compatibility layer between *gorm.io/gorm* and *github.com/uber-go/zap*.
+  - `database/`: Contains the logic to create a <https://gorm.io> database.
   - `models/`: Contains the models.
     - `dto/`: Contains the Data Transfer Objects.
 They are used mainly to decode json payloads.
   - `repository/`: Contains the repository interfaces and implementations to manage queries to the database.